Aspen Conducting Academy Back To Programs of Study /...

 The Aspen Conducting Academy (ACA) provides participants with intensive conducting training with a skilled orchestra, assists them in gaining podium experience, and supports each individual’s development as a conductor.
-The heart of the Academy is the opportunity for twelve to fourteen conductors to work with an orchestra of experienced musicians, and to play as a member of that orchestra under the baton of program colleagues—all under the guidance of master conductors.
-Participants learn by conducting a wide range of repertoire and types of performances, including orchestral concerts, concerto performances, opera master class arias and scenes, repertoire readings, and composer readings.
+The heart of the Academy is the opportunity for eight to ten conductors to work with an orchestra of experienced musicians, and to play as a member of that orchestra under the baton of program colleagues—all under the guidance of renowned conductors.
+Participants learn by conducting a wide range of repertoire and types of performances, including orchestral concerts, concerto performances, opera class arias and scenes, repertoire readings, and composer readings.

 The Academy brings to each participant the national attention that is critical to establishing a career.
 Established conductors, orchestra managers, artist managers, music critics, and other music executives may come to Aspen each summer to spot the brightest emerging talent.

 Each ACA participant will receive a fellowship.
-The participant will be active as a conductor in front of the fifty-five member Academy Orchestra, with the goal of permitting each conductor at least thirty minutes of podium time in at least six of the Academy's eight weeks.
+The participant will be active as a conductor in front of the 55-member Academy Orchestra, with the goal of permitting each conductor at least 30 minutes of podium time in at least six of the Academy's eight weeks.
 When off the podium, most conductors will play an instrument in the orchestra; however, a limited number of conductor spaces are available to pianists and non-orchestral instrumentalists.

 Participants will rehearse and conduct concerts of orchestral and concerto repertoire, and opera master class scenes and/or arias.
 They share repertoire-reading sessions and rehearse and perform contemporary scores.
 All sessions are videotaped for individual use and artist-faculty review.